Exact solution for wave scattering from black holes: Formulation: Applications

-Let us remark some technical details.
+Let us note some technical details.
 To optimize the calculation, one can choose the evaluation point of the Wronskians either within the overlapping region of both disks of convergence for the local Heun functions at $z=0$ and $1$, or outside but still near the overlapping region.
-While the radius of convergence for $y_{02,s}$ is always $1$ and does not depend on the parameters of the KNdS geometry or scattered waves, it is not the case for $y_{11,s}$.
+While the radius of convergence for $y_{02,s}$ is always $1$ and does not depend on the parameters of the KNdS geometry or scattered waves, this is not the case for $y_{11,s}$.
 Specifically, as one takes smaller $\Lambda M^2$, the radius of convergence for $y_{11,s}$ becomes smaller.
-In such a case we find $z=0.9$ is a convenient choice that yields a short computation time.
+In such a case we find that $z=0.9$ is a convenient choice that yields a short computation time.

-Let us remark differences from the Leaver's method~\cite{Leaver:1985ax}.
-The Leaver's method is one of the most successful algorithm to calculate the QNM frequencies, and it is implemented to the Kerr-de Sitter black hole in \cite{Yoshida:2010zzb}.
-Both of the Leaver's method and the above method yield QNM frequencies with arbitrary high precision without any approximations, and there are following qualitative differences.
-In the Leaver's method, one solves three-term recurrence relations associated with the angular and radial equations in terms of infinite continued fractions.
+Let us note some differences from Leaver's method~\cite{Leaver:1985ax}.
+Leaver's method is one of the most successful algorithms to calculate the QNM frequencies, and it is implemented in the Kerr-de Sitter black hole in \cite{Yoshida:2010zzb}.
+Both Leaver's method and the above method yield QNM frequencies with arbitrary high precision without any approximations, and there are the following qualitative differences.
+In Leaver's method, one solves three-term recurrence relations associated with the angular and radial equations in terms of infinite continued fractions.
 The boundary conditions determine the eigenvalues and the QNM frequencies implicitly as roots of two equations containing infinite continued fractions.
-One should then truncate the continued fractions appropriately, and use a finding-root algorithm.
+One should then truncate the continued fractions appropriately, and use a root-finding algorithm.
 In principle this procedure allows one to obtain an analytic expansion formula.
-However, for high-precision computation one should take care of the convergence of the truncation.
+However, for high-precision computation one should take care with the convergence of the truncation.
 On the other hand, for the root finding procedure for \eqref{exactlambda} and \eqref{QNMfreq}, the ambiguities of the truncation do not appear.
 One can control the precision of the QNM frequencies solely by the precision of the calculation of the Wronskians.
 However, the Wronskians are calculated numerically and their analytic expressions are unclear.
 Therefore, the two arbitrary-precision arithmetics have complementary advantages.